 The Reference category contains reference documentation for various IC components and languages.
-It is styled in blue, so whenever you see blue active links, you'll know you're in the References category.
+It is styled in purple, so whenever you see purple active links, you'll know you're in the References category.

 This is the place to come if you wanted to know the signature for a particular method, or which functions are offered in an SDK, or, if you are so inclined, simply to browse and get a better picture of the components that make up the Internet Computer.
 It is likely a place that you will come often once you are confident that you can code canisters, but just need to quickly check a reference.

 The Concepts category will guide you through the more foundational story underlying core parts of the IC.
 It is styled in pink, so whenever you see pink active links, you'll know you're in the Concepts category

 The topics in this section introduce key components and terminology to help you understand the architecture and operation of the IC.
 The concepts here are not necessarily needed for dapp development, but rather knowledge development.
 Read an overview of the IC and the nodes and data centers that power it.
 You can learn more about canisters, how and why they allow to build decentralized apps hosted fully on chain, and why we should place our trust in them.
 We can see more about how canisters are powered by tokens and cycles and how the Internet Computer is governed and developed in a decentralized manner.

 DAOs & Tokenomics

 The DAOs and tokenomics category is aimed at founders, developers and DAO communities.
 If you want to tokenize and dectentralized the governance of your dapp, this is the place to start.
 It is styled in orange, so whenever you see orange active links, you'll know you're in the tokenomics section.